crisp-oss/chappe/README.md

 After that, you can defined all your HTTP REST API routes in API Blueprint as normal.

-Also, note that as done with guides, reference sections can have their own icon images.
+Also, note that as done with guides above, reference sections can have their own icon images.
 Section icons are defined in the `config.json` configuration file, within `images.categories.references`.

 An example of a full API Blueprint code for a reference is available at: [examples/crisp-docs/data/references/rest-api/v1.md](https://raw.githubusercontent.com/valeriansaliou/chappe/master/examples/crisp-docs/data/references/rest-api/v1.md)